davelaursen/present-plus/README.md

 ## ALPHA

 Present-Plus is currently an alpha product.
-See the [beta](https://github.com/davelaursen/present-plus/milestones) milestone in the [Issues](https://github.com/davelaursen/present-plus/issues) section to see remaining items and the targetted beta release date.
+See the [beta](https://github.com/davelaursen/present-plus/milestones) milestone in the [Issues](https://github.com/davelaursen/present-plus/issues) section to see remaining items and the targeted beta release date.

 ## Installation